 - Perishable goods

-The burden of proof (perfect packaging, proof of irrefutable value) is also a complex administrative process which can lead to a refusal of compensation.
+The burden of proof (perfect packaging, irrefutable proof of value) is also a complex administrative process that can lead to a refusal of compensation despite the choice of ad valorem insurance.

 3. Administrative Rigidity